Tomislav-Mi/expenses/README.md

         );
      }
     ```
     **BUT THAT _WON'T_ WORK!** Don't get me wrong, the variable will receive a new value but React won't render it onto the screen.
-To show the new value, we need to save the state of the new value we assigned to the variable. `useState()` makes this possible, a special React function.
+To show the new value, we need to save the state of the new value with a special React function, the so-called `useState()`.
 First, we declare a state variable by calling `useState()`.
 Then, we need to call `setPara()` with a new value inside, i. e. `setPara('NEW VALUE')`.
 The call must, of course, occur in `clickHandler()`.
      ```javascript
     const Button = () => {
       const [para, setPara] = useState('Paragraph');